PaperPrototype/Intro-Coding-and-Computers/2 - C/Lecture/english.md

 }
 ```

 Don't run this code yet, as it won't do anything! (if replit did not give you this code automatically then just copy paste the above).
 The above code is the "main" function in C, and is the program *starting point* that most computers use.

-The word "int" in front of the function, tells C that `main` *returns* (aka "gives back") an *integer*.
+The word "int" in front of the function, tells C that `main` *returns* (aka "gives back") an integer.

 (In C we don't use "def" for defining a function)